 Select Wines

-Cabernet Franc is perhaps the wine they are most known for.
+Cabernet Franc is perhaps the wine William Harrison is most known for.
 The 2013 William Harrison Cabernet Franc (100% varietal) is dark ruby red in the glass; the wine shows aromas that are simultaneously both floral and fruit driven.
-The palate is lively with flavors of blackberry and blueberry – this is a superbly balanced wine from start to finish.
-Like their other estate wines we tried, this wine has wonderful texture – the finish lingers with dusty tannins that are slightly chewy along with a nuance of cocoa powder.
-This is one of the nicer 100% varietal Cabernet Franc wines that we have tried in the Napa Valley and is a wine well worth seeking out.
+The palate is lively with flavors of blackberry and blueberry; this is a superbly balanced wine from start to finish.
+Like their other estate wines we tried, this wine has pleasing texture – the finish lingers with dusty tannins that are slightly chewy along with a nuance of cocoa powder.
+This is one of the nicer 100% varietal Cabernet Franc wines that we have tried in Napa Valley and is a wine well worth seeking out.
 The tasting room staff recommend pairing this wine with various Italian pastas or BBQ steak.

 The 2013 Estate Rutherford Red is a blend of Cabernet Sauvignon, Cabernet Franc, Merlot, Malbec and Petit Verdot.
 This wine is savory, meaty and gamey on the bouquet with aromas of thyme, pipe tobacco, a noticeable herbal character, red berry fruits, plum, red licorice, cassis and a lighter note of chocolate found deeper in the bouquet.
-This wine has a lovely balanced between fruit, acidity and texture.
+This wine has a lovely balance between fruit, acidity and texture.
 We tried this wine 10 years post vintage and it is still veined with layers of fresh fruit flavors including plum, cherry and currant.
 This wine lingers with tannins that are lightly gravelly in texture but are not coarse or harsh.
 The savory character on the bouquet is also mirrored on the palate.
 It finishes bright, juicy and mouthwatering with some darker spice notes including of crushed pepper.
-This wine is holding up very nicely.
+This wine is holding up very nicely at the time of our tasting 6 yeas post vintage.

-The 2005 William Harrison Simpatico is a “Right Bank Bordeaux” style wine made from grapes from the estate.
-It is a blend of Cabernet Sauvignon and Cabernet Franc.
-This was very drinkable in its youth.
-The 2005 William Estate Cabernet Franc offers some minty and herbal qualities in the bouquet with touches of mocha followed by a palate layered in flavor including raspberry and some earthiness.
-The 2003 William Estate Cabernet Sauvignon offers a bouquet brimming with black currant along with notes of cedar and mocha; the palate is juicy with black cherry and black currant flavors.
+We first visited William Harrison early in our work for the Napa Wine Project back when we were jotting very basic tasting notes including for the following two wines.
+The 2005 William Estate Cabernet Franc offers some minty and herbal qualities on the bouquet with touches of mocha followed by a palate layered in flavor including raspberry and some earthiness.
+The 2003 William Estate Cabernet Sauvignon offers scents brimming with black currant along with notes of cedar and mocha; the palate is juicy with black cherry and black currant flavors.

 Weather permitting, an outside tasting is recommended on the boardwalk near the surrounding vineyards; this is a low-key relaxing place to enjoy their wines.
 With only several employees this is very much a small winery.
-As a side note, they are the only wine tasting room that we have visited in Napa Valley that contains a bear – a stuffed Alaskan Brown that Bill brought back from an impromptu hunting trip in Alaska.
-It is so lifelike looking that it has become a star on social media – with visitors often capturing selfies of themselves in front of this stuffed animal.
+As a side note, they were the only wine tasting room that we have visited in Napa Valley that housed a stuffed Alaskan Brown bear that Bill brought back from an impromptu hunting trip in Alaska.
+It is so life-like that it became a star on social media with visitors often capturing selfies of themselves in front of this stuffed animal.
+It has since been relocated and is no longer in the tasting room.

-Their total production rarely exceeds 2,000 cases which makes them one of the smaller wineries in the Napa Valley with their own tasting room.
+Their total production rarely exceeds 2,000 cases which makes them one of the smaller wineries in Napa Valley with their own cellar, vineyards and tasting room.
 As a result of their low production the wines often sell out relatively quickly.
-Most of their production is sold directly to consumers with limited distribution in California only (to restaurants).
+Most of their production is sold directly to consumers with limited distribution in California, primarily to restaurants.

-For more information and or to join their wine club, visit: www.whwines.com
+For more information, to schedule a visit, to purchase wine and or to join one of their two wine clubs (Estate & Heritage), visit: www.whwines.com

 Hospitality